 - About Us

 - Creating Support

 Bubbling BrownSugar (poster)

-Loften Mitchell was born this date in 1919.
-He was an African American playwright, historian, and writer.
+Loften Mitchell was born on this date in 1919.
+He was a Black playwright, historian, and writer.

-From Columbus, North Carolina, his parents were Ulysses Sanford Mitchell and Willia Spaulding Mitchell.
+His parents from Columbus, North Carolina, were Ulysses Sanford Mitchell and Willia Spaulding Mitchell.
 In addition to having three brothers, he had one sister, Gladys.
 The family moved to Harlem before young Mitchell was a month old.
-His first stage productions were the shows that he and brothers Louis, Melvin, and Clayton performed in the backyard of their home in Harlem.
+His first stage productions were the shows that he and his brothers Louis, Melvin, and Clayton performed in the backyard of their home in Harlem.

 He married Gloria Anderson in 1991.
-An important figure who has made important contributions to the African American theater, Loften Mitchell's work as playwright and essayist preserves the work of Black artists who preceded him as well as those whose genius, talents, and pioneering efforts were realized during his lifetime.
-He has documented an important part of Black America's cultural development, in addition to contributing to that development through the body of his own written work.
+An important figure who has made important contributions to the African American theater, Loften Mitchell's work as a playwright and essayist preserves the work of Black artists who preceded him and those whose genius, talents, and pioneering efforts were realized during his lifetime.

 He documented an important part of Black America's cultural development, in addition to contributing to that development through the body of his written work.
 Loftin Mitchell died in Queens, New York, on May 14, 2001.